Bryan Reynolds Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in MLB.
+- The Brewers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The right-hander's last time out came on Friday against the Atlanta Braves, when he threw four innings, surrendering six earned runs while giving up eight hits.
+- The righty last pitched on Sunday against the Atlanta Braves, when he went five innings, allowing five earned runs while giving up five hits.

-- In 14 games this season, the 30-year-old has a 4.43 ERA and 7 strikeouts per nine innings, while giving up a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.